 Is Gardening Cheaper Than Groceries?
 Eggplant ROI

-Let’s look at the ROI of growing eggplants indoors.
+Today I’m looking specifically at the value of growing eggplants indoors.

 indoor-garden-with-eggplants-and-hot-peppers-in-new-york-city-apartment